Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-\paragraph{Unknown Fisher matrix.} The algorithm presented so far assumes that the Fisher matrix $I(\theta)$ is known as a function of $\theta$.
-This is the case for Gaussian distributions in CMA-ES and for Bernoulli distributions.
+The algorithm presented so far assumes that the Fisher matrix $I(\theta)$ is known as a function of $\theta$.
+This is the case for Gaussian \new{or}\del{distributions in CMA-ES and for} Bernoulli distributions.
 However, for restricted Boltzmann machines as considered below, no analytical form is known.
 Yet, provided the quantity $\frac{\partial}{\partial \theta} \ln P_\theta(x)$ can be computed or approximated, it is possible to approximate the integral

 using $P_\theta$-Monte Carlo samples for $x$.
 These samples may or may not be the same as those used in the IGO update \eqref{eq:IGOupdate}: in particular, it is possible to use as many Monte Carlo samples as necessary to approximate $I_{ij}$, at no additional cost in terms of the number of calls to the black-box function $f$ to optimize.